 Veterans may file an FDC for disability compensation for the following reasons:

-An injury, disability, or condition considered to have be caused or aggrvated because of military service
+- An injury, disability, or condition considered to have be caused or aggravated because of military service

-An additional conditon considered to be caused or aggrevated by another service-related condition
+- An additional condition considered to be caused or aggravated by another service-related condition